-7.7 C

 “The magazine ‘El Món d’Ahir’ aims to make a modest contribution to history”

-Journalist Toni Soler began publishing The World of Yesterday five years ago now.
+Journalist Toni Soler started publishing The World of Yesterday five years ago now.
 “It was a year when I wasn’t doing TV, I had time and I had always been attracted to the idea of publishing a magazine like the Jotdownfor example”, he explains one morning at breakfast time (sweet, yes).
 Five years later, the paper magazine in Catalan on history has a stable community of subscribers (1,200) and an agreement with Abacus for distribution.
 “The difference with other history magazines is that we put the emphasis on narrative history, on the texts, which we take great care of, that go through the careful editing of Pere Farré, Laura Gas and Manel Lucas”.
 In other words, “it is a magazine to be enjoyed as reading, which is why we prefer to commission articles from journalists who write well and not so much from reputable scholars”.
 Why?
 Because “sometimes the journalist approaches the subject from an ignorance that is the same as that of the reader and the research process will be done at the same time”, says Soler.
-And he mentions the article written by the journalist Albert Om about the biography of the Mexican revolutionary Pancho Villa, published in the edition before that of Sucre.
+And he mentions the article written by the journalist Albert Om about the biography of the Mexican revolutionary Pancho Villa, published in the edition before that of the sugar.

 Currently, the magazine publishes monographs in which, in a multifaceted and transversal way, a topic is explored in depth, but “it has been a natural evolution of the magazine” because it was not like this from the very beginning.
 After sugar, the next topic will be “the future”, about the history of the future.
 “We will analyze how humans have thought about the concept of the future, because now we talk a lot about the future, but in the 13th century they also talked about it”.
 So much so, that thinking about the future makes us human “and at the same time connects us with humans from other times”, he concludes.